How Physical Therapy Can Help You Regain Your Functional Independence and Quality of Life!

 Age is just a number!
 However, sometimes as we age, we may find we need to work a little harder to do the things we have always been able to do.
 Our balance, strength, and mobility become less reliable with age.
 Sadly, it’s when we suddenly find ourselves at the end of a painful fall that we remember just how important proper balance and dynamic stability is.

 Aging is a normal process!
 However, as we continue to move through the normal aging process, there are many natural changes that take place within our joints and muscle fibers.
 Our strength, endurance, and mobility begin to decline and as a result, we begin to move less and less.
 But did you know the most simple and free way to lessen these natural aging effects?
 The answer is to keep moving and exercise regularly.
 Remember, “if you don’t use it, you lose it.”

-You may find it is harder for you to perform daily activities such as, the ability to:
+You may find it harder for you to perform daily activities such as the ability to: